pranavreddy23/autoware.privately-owned-vehicles/Models/visualizations/README.md

 *-i , --input_image_filepath* : path input image to be processed and visualized (.jpg and .png formats supported)

 ## video_visualization.py
-Read a video file using OpenCV, run the network and visualize the output and save the visualization frames as a video, optionally display in-progress frames in an OpenCV window
+Read a video file using OpenCV, run the network and visualize the output and save the visualization frames as a video in *.avi* format, optionally display in-progress frames in an OpenCV window

 ### Example usage
 ```bash